sahilsasane/rag/README.md

 ## **Developer Notes**
 - Ensure Docker is installed and running for Qdrant initialization.
-- Configure the chatbot (`ChatbotManager`) to suit your specific use case.
+- Configure the chatbot (`ChatbotManager`) and database connection settings as per your use case.
-- Use `.env` files for storing sensitive configurations like API keys.
+- Use `.env` files for storing sensitive configurations like API keys and database credentials.

 ---